 15 AESTHETICS AND LANDSCAPING

 The Developer shall provide adjacent Governmental Entities the opportunity to enhance aesthetic and landscaping features consistent with the requirements herein.
-The capital and maintenance costs of the adjacent Governmental Entity improvements shall be the responsibility of the adjacent Governmental Entity.
+The capital and maintenance costs of these enhancements shall be the responsibility of the adjacent Governmental Entities.